Inner Loop / Navigation in Hardware-in-the-Loop

 In our case the inner loop set points are altitude, airspeed and turn-rate commands.
 Implementation-wise, it is nothing earth-shattering, a set of PID loops with the correct protections (for saturation and anti-windup) divided in the traditional lateral and longitudinal channels.

 The outer loop (navigation) is heavily based in Park, Deyst & How’s paper for tracking circular paths.
-If you are interested in navigation, make sure
+If you are interested in navigation, make sure you read the paper.
+It presents a very elegant yet simple implementation for navigation that, at least in software simulation and HIL works really well.

 Software Simulation